openharmony/docs/en/application-dev/reference/apis-ime-kit/errorcode-inputmethod-framework.md

 **Description**

-This error code is reported when an input method API fails to be invoked.
+This error code is reported when an input method API fails to be called.

 **Possible Causes**